paldepind/Kran/README.md

 It's _flexible_
 ------------------
-Kran is based upon the well tested ideas of entity component systems.
-By favoring composition over inheritance, seperation of data and game logic, loose coupling and dependency injection Kran provides a lot of flexibility for game development.
-Unlike the case with object oriented programming data isn't tied together with the functions that processes it in restricting objects/classes and it doesn't have to fit inside a hiearchy either.
-Entities are simply build out components in any way desireable.
-Systems just declare what data they require an they'll automatically be handed all entities that posseses it.
+Kran gains most of its flexibility from the entity system architechture it is an implementation of.
+Unlike the case with object oriented programming data isn't tied together with the functions that processes it in restricting objects and it doesn't have to fit inside a class hierarchy either.
+Entities are simply build out data components in any way desireable.
+Systems just specify what components they require an they'll automatically be handed all entities that satisfy the declared requirements.
+This allows for maximum flexibility and reuseability - nothing is tightly coupled, everything can be mixed and matched.

-Kran provides nothing but an _architecture_ that can be used for any kind of game.
-All other decisions - like how to do rendering or physics - is up to the user.
-Kran can without any problems be used in conjunction with other libraries.

 It's _effortless_
 --------------------
 Kran has a simple convinient API that makes common tasks very easy.
-It provides an answer on how to structure your code so that you can get your game rolling quickly without being hindered later on by inflexibility or a cumbersome design making further expansions harder.
+It provides an answer on how to structure your code so that you can worry about actually getting your game rolling and without being hindered later on by inflexibility or a cumbersome design making further expansions harder.
 It show you the way without getting in you way.

 It's _simple_
 ----------------
-Kran is a tiny library.
+We aren't kidding when we claim that Kran is a micro-framework.
+We makes other so called tiny libraries look gigantic.
+Kran gives you an architecture and that's all.
 It tries to do only what is absolutely necessary and nothing more.
-That means you can learn it quickly and it won't impact your page loading time.
+That means you can learn it quickly and easily get a complete understanding of how it works.
+It won't impact your page loading time in any noticeable way either.

 It's _efficient_
 -------------------